karashiiro/kartlobby/README.md

  - [ ] TBD

 ## Usage
+Requires Redis.
 Run `pull_image.sh` to pull the latest Docker image.
 If the game ever updates, run it again to update the image to the latest version.

 ## Configuration
 The application comes preconfigured, but you can customize its configuration by creating a `config.yml` in the same directory as the program,